timescale/docs/promscale/query-data/query-metrics.md

 # Query metric data with SQL
 This section covers information about the different SQL queries you can use for metrics data.
 When you query a metric, the query is performed against the view of the metric you're interested in.

-This example queries a metric named `go_dc_duration` for its samples in the past five minutes.
-This metric is a measurement for how long garbage collection is taking in Go applications:
+For example, to query a metric named `go_dc_duration` for its samples in the past five minutes.
+This metric measures for how long garbage collection takes in Go applications:

 ``` sql
 SELECT * from go_gc_duration_seconds
 WHERE time > now() - INTERVAL '5 minutes';
 ```

-An example of the output for this query:
+The output is similar to:
 ```sql
 |           time             |    value    | series_id |      labels       | instance_id | job_id | quantile_id |
 |----------------------------|-------------|-----------|-------------------|-------------|--------|-------------|